glytoucan/glytoucan/system/registration_flow.md

 sparqlDAO has methods such as `query()` and `insert()` which can be used to execute SELECT and INSERT SPARQL, respectively.

 It should be noted that at pre-registration time, all graphs will be replaced with the draft graph.
-There already exists a graph policy specific to the [partner](/partner) program.
+There already exists a graph policy specific to the [partner](/partner) program, once the registration is committed by the user.

 > Written with [StackEdit](https://stackedit.io/).